 Amazon has a huge affiliate program that’s open to anyone.
 If you regularly mention or recommend specific books on your podcast, why not use an affiliate link and earn 4% on those purchases?

 At Cratejoy, we love it when our sellers get mentioned on a podcast.
-If you think your audience would be interested in a monthly snack box, pet box or beauty box sign up for our affiliate program with Impact Radius.
+If you think your audience would be interested in a monthly snack box, pet box or eco box, sign up for our affiliate program with Impact Radius.
 Every sale will earn you a referral fee and also help our sellers grow their business.

 Sell Your Own Products

-Does your podcast released on regular schedule?
+Does your podcast release on regular schedule?
 If so, it might be a perfect match for a subscription box product.
-You can curate the products based on that month’s topic or guest and have timed to show up at your customer’s door as soon as the podcast is released.
+You can curate the products based on that month’s topic or guest, and time boxes to show up at your customer’s door as soon as the podcast is released.
 This is also a great way to engage more with your audience.